 Remember, these post-annual enrollment changes to your benefit elections are permitted to allow you to correct elections errors ONLY.
 Any other changes (such as: you have changed your mind about enrolling in a particular benefit, you want to change the network/claims administrator you elected, etc.) are not permitted.

 How to Enroll

 All employees enroll using the online enrollment tool - the Benefits Service Center.
-See the Enrollment Planning Page on the Benefits page of Jetnet for information on enrolling.
+Visit My.AA.com for information on enrolling.

 New Employee Enrollment